 Purer and darker chocolate may have a slight bitter taste, but you can learn to appreciate it.
 If you are not used to the taste, I recommend that you start with a 60% pure cocoa chocolate and gradually move upward to a 70%, 80% or 85%.
 These chocolates contain more flavonoids and nutrients than milk chocolate or other dark overly processed chocolates.

 Check the package when you buy chocolate.
 If it says “processed with alkali” on the label, then that chocolate is low in flavonoids and nutrients and has no nutritional value.
-For information on healthy dark chocolate brands, see this link.
+For information on different healthy dark chocolate brands, see this link.

 As featured above, I’ve created a chocolate brownie made with raw ingredients such as date paste, ground almonds, almond butter, maple syrup, applesauce and 70% dark chocolate.
 There’s no refined sugar, no flour and no dairy butter.
 It is more delicious than the traditional brownies that I used to make.
 And they taste great with a cup of coffee!